STYJ/Web3-Utils-Repo/README.md

 ### `checkReserveRatesOnKN.js` - Check Reserve Rates On Kyber Network (Ropsten / Staging)
 Checks that the rate set by the reserve can be seen in kyber network proxy, after addition to the network

+### `genDataFieldForAddRemoveReserve.js` - Generate data field for add and remove reserve functions
+Due to Gnosis multisig UI, adding or remove reserve has to be done via MEW / MyCrypto.
+This script generates the data field required for those functions.

 ### `get_liquidity_params.py` - Get liquidity params
 `python3 get_liquidity_params.py --input ./config/liquidity_input_params.json --get params`